explosion/spacy-course/chapters/en/slides/chapter3_01_processing-pipelines.md

 | **ner**     | Named entity recognizer | `Doc.ents`, `Token.ent_iob`, `Token.ent_type`             |
 | **textcat** | Text classifier         | `Doc.cats`                                                |

-Notes: spaCy ships with the following built-in pipeline components.
+Notes: spaCy ships with a variety of built-in pipeline components.
+Here are some of the most common ones that you'll want to use in your projects.

 The part-of-speech tagger sets the `token.tag` and `token.pos` attributes.